What can your favorite alcohol tell you about a person's character?

 It is believed that our tastes are subconscious and are practically beyond our control, which means they are directly connected with our personality.
 And by what a person likes, you can find out about his character.
 We suggest testing this hypothesis on alcoholic beverages — to draw parallels between favorite tastes and psychological portrait.
 I wonder if you recognize yourself.

 It is believed that foamy drinks are the choice of cheerful people with a broad soul.
-Such natures do not like restrictions and conventions, sometimes go too far, especially in their favorite affairs, but in the company of such friends is certainly not boring.
+Such natures do not like restrictions and conventions, sometimes go too far, especially in their favorite affairs, but in the company of such friends it is certainly not boring.
 And also in the circle of beer lovers you will certainly be understood, accepted and given good advice.
-No wonder that the most soulful friendly get-togethers are always held exactly in beer restaurants - the drink itself attracts people who are able to relax from the heart in great company.
+No wonder that the most soulful friendly get-togethers are always held exactly in beer restaurants — the drink itself attracts people who are able to relax from the heart in great company.

 Sparkling is the choice of extroverts.
 Such people love to attract attention, love luxury and glitz, often achieve a high position in society.
 Such natures have a calculating mind and are rarely gloomy, and their company is always interesting.